VitBenton88/bamazon/README.md

 ![Product ID Prompt](/images/idPrompt.jpg?raw=true "Product ID Prompt")

-After entering a product ID, you will be asked to enter a quntity ...
+After entering a product ID, you will be asked to enter a quatity ...

 ![Quantity Prompt](/images/quantPrompt.jpg?raw=true "Quantity Prompt")

-Once a quantity is selected, you will a message will appear thanking you for your order and a **receipt** will be generated.
+Once a quantity is selected, your order will be processed, a message will appear thanking you for your order, and a **receipt** will be generated.

-The receipt consists of a **unique receipt ID and the name, price, quantity and total of the item that was purchased:
+The receipt consists of a **unique receipt ID** and the name, price, quantity and total of the item that was purchased:

 ![Receipt Example](/images/receiptExample.jpg?raw=true "Receipt Example")